labwc/labwc/CONTRIBUTING.md

 # Native Language Support

+## Translators

+### Weblate Instance

+Translators can create an account at [LXQt Weblate](https://translate.lxqt-project.org/projects/labwc/labwc/) and use the web interface.
+Adding new languages should work, otherwise the administrators can be contacted.
+Suggestions for improving existing translations can be added without account.

+### Github Pull Request

 Translators can add their `MY_LOCALE.po` files to the `po` directory based on `po/labwc.pot` and issue a pull request.
 To do this they can generate their `MY_LOCALE.po` file in a few steps: